 After a policyholder has exhausted the dispute process with the WCIRB or an insurer, the policyholder can appeal to the Insurance Commissioner by filing an appeal with the Administrative Hearing Bureau at the California Department of Insurance (CDI).
 See the CDI website for additional information.

 A brief but comprehensive educational online module regarding the dispute process can be found in the Education on Demand section in the Learning Center on the WCIRB Website (www.wcirb.com).
 This learning module provides detailed information including the steps for filing a dispute with the insurer or the WCIRB and the prescribed time limits for filing the dispute, receiving a response, and filling an appeal with the Administrative Hearing Bureau at the CDI.

 The WCIRB Policyholder Ombudsman is available to provide assistance to employers and answer questions regarding the dispute process.
 Employers can contact the Ombudsman by phone at 415.778.7159 or via email at [email protected], or by filling out Request for Assistance Form on the WCIRB Website.
-Agents and brokers may contact WCIRB’s Customer Service at 888.229.2472 or by email at [email protected].
+Agents and brokers may contact the WCIRB Contact Center at 888.229.2472 or by email at [email protected].

 Have a suggestion for a future topic?
 Email c[email protected].